shanep-cs2/lesson04/README.md

 ## Overview

-This assignment is intended to serve as a warm up assignment.
+This assignment is intended to serve as a warmup assignment.
 It may have been a long time since you have written any code in Java, so we will get warmed up by writing Hello World **enterprise edition**™!
 We are no longer satisfied with a simple hello world, we must make it as complex as possible, that way we will ensure job security for years to come!